-Immediate one-time changes, such as the 11.5 percent across-the-board cut discussed above, could restore solvency for the next 75 years.
-However, such approaches would involve very large accumulations in the trust funds that would then be spent down by the end of the 75-year period, leaving, once again, a substantial imbalance between annual cost and tax income.
-Changes that match yearby-year revenues and benefits more closely can avoid this "boom-bust" scenario and restore solvency beyond the 75-year time horizon.
-This approach would meet the criteria for "sustainable solvency," i.e., that the trust funds not only remain solvent through 2082, but are stable or rising as a percent of annual cost at the end of that period.
-Because the projected shortfall for 2082 is smaller than in last year's report, the magnitude of changes needed to achieve sustainable solvency is somewhat less than indicated by the intermediate projections in the 2007 report.
+Sustainability: Immediate one-time changes, such as the 13-percent across-the-board cut discussed above, could restore solvency for the next 75 years.
+However, at the end of the 75-year period, a substantial imbalance would again exist.
+Changes that match year-by-year revenues and benefits more closely can restore solvency beyond the 75-year time horizon.
+This approach would meet the criteria for "sustainable solvency," i.e., that the trust funds not only remain solvent through 2081, but are stable or rising as a percent of annual cost at the end of that period.
+Because the projected shortfall for 2081 is smaller than in last year's report, the magnitude of changes needed to achieve sustainable solvency are somewhat less than indicated by the intermediate projections in the 2006 report.

-Cost vs. GDP

-The cost of Social Security (total scheduled benefits plus expenses) rises from 4.3 percent of the gross domestic product (GDP) in 2008 to almost 6.1 percent in 2035, and then declines to 5.8 percent by the end of the 75-year projection period.
-This is an improvement when compared with corresponding projections from last year.
-As mentioned above, this improvement is principally the result of changes in immigration methods and assumptions.
+Cost vs. GDP: The cost of Social Security (total scheduled benefits plus expenses) rises from 4.3 percent of the gross domestic product (GDP) in 2007 to about 6.3 percent by the end of the 75-year projection period.
+This is roughly the same as projected last year.